tetherless-world/mcs-benchmark-data/README.md

 ### 3. Test the Functionality

-Python's pytest library is used to test the functionality of the scripts.
-(See documentation here: <https://docs.pytest.org/en/stable/contents.html>)
+Python's [pytest](https://docs.pytest.org/en/stable/contents.html) library is used to test the functionality of the scripts.

 ### 4. File-naming Conventions